GitHub-Insight-ANZ-Lab/aiapp1day/docs/00-Introduction.md

 ## Learning Objectives

-By the end of this workshop, you should be able to:
+By the end of this lab, you should be able to:

 - Describe GPT model capabilities and implementation
 - Understand prompt engineering concepts and best practices